 - 1 teaspoon Minced shallot or garlic (optional)

 - 1/4 teaspoon Garlic powder (if not using fresh shallot or garlic)

 - Salt and pepper to taste

-- Fill container 1/3 with juice or vinegar.
+- Fill container with lemon.

 - Cover tightly and shake vigorously.

-- Remove cover and add olive oil to almost fill the remaining 2/3 of container.
+- Remove cover and add olive oil.

 - Cover and shake again.